ContracGuardAI/frontend/docs/api/audit-stream.md

 # POST /api/audit-stream

 Stream audit results in real time using Server-Sent Events (SSE).
-Useful for long contracts where you want to show progress instead of a loading spinner.
+This is the primary audit endpoint used by the `/audit` page.
+It shows live progress, fetches market prices from Blibli/SerpAPI, and runs the full QVAC analysis — all while streaming status updates to the browser.

 ---